-This project will abate, demolish and remove the former Caltrans office buildings located
+This project would abate, demolish and remove the former Caltrans office buildings located

 at the southwest corner of Juan and Taylor Streets in Old Town San Diego SHP.
 The

-project also will construct immediate public use (IPU) facilities on the site to allow visitor
+project would construct immediate public use (IPU) facilities on the site to allow visitor

 access to and use of the site.
 In particular, the project will: